Kim Rae Taylor

 BIO

-Kim Rae Taylor is an American artist and educator.
-She works with a variety of themes that draw from nature, language and gender.
-She currently serves as Associate Professor of Fine Art for the University of Cincinnati Clermont College.
-Taylor received an MFA from the College of Design, Architecture, Art and Planning (DAAP) at the University of Cincinnati, and BFA from The College of Fine Arts of The University of Texas at Austin.
-Additional studies include the University of Georgia, Cortona, Italy, and the Metáfora Center for Art Therapy Studies, Barcelona, Spain.
-Taylor began her professional career as a background artist in cartoon animation, and later worked as an illustrator and product designer.
-Her work has been exhibited in a variety of venues across the U.S. and abroad, including artist residencies at Taipei Artist Village, Red Gate Beijing, the Cill Rialaig Project, County Kerry, Ireland, and the Armory Art Center in West
+Kim Rae Taylor is a South Florida-based visual artist and educator whose mixed media work explores themes drawn from history, gender and the environment.
+She has taught for the University of Cincinnati for almost two decades, and also leads art workshops within the community.
+Taylor earned her MFA from the College of Design, Architecture, Art, and Planning (DAAP) at the University of Cincinnati, and BFA from the College of Fine Arts at The University of Texas at Austin.
+Additional studies include the University of Georgia in Cortona, Italy, and the Metáfora Center for Art Therapy Studies in Barcelona, Spain.
+Her diverse career includes roles as a background artist for animated cartoons, an illustrator, a graphic designer, and product developer.
+She has been an artist in residence at Taipei Artist Village in Taiwan, Red Gate in Beijing, Cill Rialaig in County Kerry, Ireland, and the Armory Art Center in West Palm Beach.
+Her work has been exhibited in various venues in the United States and abroad.

 ARTIST CONTACT